DrakeLab/willoughby-ringtail-diet/README.md

 ### Background:

-Like many generalist species, the diverse foraging strategies of ringtails (*Bassariscus astutus*) allow them to inhabit a wide range across North America.
-Ringtails are exceptional omnivores, known to eat a range of plants, insects, small mammals, and other food items.
+Like many generalist species, the diverse foraging strategies of ringtails (*Bassariscus astutus*) allow them to inhabit a wide range of habitats across North America.
+Ringtails are exceptional omnivores, known to eat plants, insects, small mammals, birds, and human-provided foods like fig bars or pet food.
 In this study, we conduct a literature review of ringtail diet studies (n=40) to describe the various plants, prey, and inorganic items consumed by ringtails.
-From these population-level diets, we explore how ringtail dependence on different diet items is dictated by habitat features, such as location, resource availability, overlap with people, and competition.
-We describe for each ringtail population a value of diet generalism (sp50) at different taxonomic resolution, species up to class,
+From these population-level diet surveys, we explore how ringtail dependence on different diet items is dictated by habitat features, such as location, resource availability, overlap with people, and competition.
+We describe for each ringtail population a value of diet generalism (sp50) at different taxonomic resolutions.

 ### Research questions:
  1) What is the diet of ringtails?